As a Songwriter, It’s Important to Know There Are Methods You Can Use in Your Songs to Get People to Want to Hear Your Music

 How Much Is It Worth?

-To wrap this up, you’re going to be getting How to Write Songs That Sell plus bonus items The Chord and Melody Writing Cheat Sheet, How to Write a Song: Techniques From the Hits Vol. III, How to Write a Song: Techniques From the Hits Vol. IV, and Performance Tips For Songwriters.
-For the whole package, you’d probably expect to pay in excess of $100.
+To wrap this up, you’re going to be getting the EBook AND Audiobook versions of How to Write Songs That Sell plus SIX bonus EBooks.
+For the whole package, you’d probably expect to pay in excess of $150.
 And it’d be totally worth every penny.
-The four bonus items alone are worth at least $75.
-Once you get addicted to the charts provided in The Chord and Melody Writing Cheat Sheet, you’ll know exactly what I’m talking about.
-And learning directly from hit songs as you will in Techniques From the Hits Vol. III and Vol. IV is always an incredibly valuable tool.
+The 7 bonus items alone are worth at least $97.
+Once you get addicted to the charts provided in The Chord and Melody Writing Cheat Sheet alone, you’ll know exactly what I’m talking about.

 And the best part is you can try out all of this information completely risk free.